HorizenOfficial/horizen-docs/docs/2-migration/04-dump-execution.md

     python3 setup_eon2_json.pyy <Eon dump file name> <Eon stakes file name> <output_file>
      ```

+    This step does the following:
+    - filters out the smart contracts addresses and the stakes belonging to smart contracts
+    - filters out addresses with 0 balance and no stakes
+    - filters out the 0x0000000000000000000000000000000000000000 account
+    - trasform the balances in "wei" format (1 ZEN = 1 with 18 zeros)
+    - order the addresses alphabetically

+    Parameters:
     - First parameter of the method is the path of the file generated at step 2
     - Second parameter of the method is the path of the file generated at step 3
     - Third parameter is the local-path of the output json file.